REEDS 019

 Academic performance at Reed’s has risen significantly in the last fifteen years.
 We believe in small sets in core subjects up to GCSE to allow boys to develop at appropriately different paces.
 Assessment and monitoring strategies allow us to fully track a pupil’s progress and push each to their potential.

 Assistance is provided freely in every subject beyond the timetable by both teachers and Sixth Formers.
-‘Clinics’ and ‘surgeries’ operate throughout the year, not just as examinations approach, and teachers share ideas on a regular basis.
+‘Clinics’ operate throughout the year, not just as examinations approach, and teachers share ideas on a regular basis.
 ‘Golden Lessons’ operate frequently where every teacher is encouraged to trial new approaches - pupils embrace this and are stimulated to try new ideas and tactics themselves.

 Pupils’ academic, pastoral and co-curricular progress is monitored closely by a committed team of Tutors and Heads of Houses with the aim of identifying any pupil who is not making the progress of which they are capable.